-But during a property showing, you don’t beam yourself and your potential buyers from the basement to the bedroom, then to the entrance and back to the garden.
+But during a property showing, you don’t beam yourself and your potential buyers from the basement to the bedroom, then to the entrance, and back to the garden.

-By knowing that, you can align the story or marketing angle with the benefits and/or needs.
+By knowing that you can align the story or marketing angle with the benefits and/or needs.

-So, should you are an investor doing fix and flips or want to partner in a deal, the need would be that the other investor wants to fix up and flip the property for a profit.
+So, should you be an investor doing fix and flips or want to partner in a deal, the need would be that the other investor wants to fix up and flip the property for a profit.